ReferenceType/StandardNetworkLibrary/README.md

 ### Internal Features
 #### Message Buffering/Queueing
-- Tcp models a buffering/queueing system is implemented.
+- Tcp models come with a buffering/queueing system.
 This system is activated only during high load.
 In a nutsell, if the socket is busy sending, next messages are buffered/queued and stiched together.
 When the socket becomes available again, sent as batch.
 Its like Naggle, but without sacrificing the fast sends on moderate/low traffic.
 - This improves the throughput of small messages quite significantly (1000 fold compared to naive sends) as shown on benchmarks.